seedifferently/the-great-web-framework-shootout/jelix/README.rst

 Synopsis
 ================================================================================

-This code was last tested using Jelix
+This code was last tested using Jelix "Gold" edition provided here http://jelix.org/articles/en/download/stable/1.3

+To install the PHP module, have a look at ext/jelix/INSTALL file

 Please see `The Great Web Framework Shootout`_ for more information.